CalebKornfein/DAAD-county-models/README.md

 County Models.Rmd -- contains the documented code

-All tiff files are publication-ready images of some of the main graphs produced in the Rmd
+County Model Images -- contains copies of the images found in County Model Report in TIFF format